hrmorley34/BattleShips/spec/spec.md

     * Use arrows to switch between options?
 2. (option play new game ->) Show blank grid
     * Use standard grid subroutine
-    a.
-Prompt player for boat coordinates
+    1. Prompt player for boat coordinates
         * Use arrow keys to move (ext: and 'r' to rotate) the boat around the grid
         * Display boat preview
         * Use enter to confirm location of boat
         * Use backspace to go back to the previous boat?
-    b.
-Check for existing boat in that position
+    2. Check for existing boat in that position
         * Display boat in red on preview
-    c.
-Display each boat on grid after entry
+    3. Display each boat on grid after entry
-    d.
-Only allow the player to enter five boat locations
+    4. Only allow the player to enter five boat locations
         * Have an array of 5 boats
 3. (->) The computer randomly selects boat locations
     * Randomly generate coordinates